-Lime Pork Loin is tender, juicy and refreshing.
+Garlic Lime Pork Tenderloin is tender, juicy and refreshing.
 Marinated and cooked in the most amazing maple syrup, garlic and lime mixture.

-Why You Will Love This Maple Syrup Lime Pork Loin Recipe:
+Why You Will Love This Maple Syrup Lime Pork Tenderloin Recipe:

-- Try to buy organic pork, the quality of the meat is very important.
+- Try to buy quality organic pork, because the meat is essential in this dish.

 - Look at the color of the pork, it should be a nice reddish pink color to a purplish red.
-People think that a lighter colored pork is usually fresher and better, but it is the opposite.
 The darker the pork is the better it will taste!

-- Plan in advance and marinate the pork, one hour is minimum, but for the most amazing results overnight is best.
+- Plan in advance and marinate the pork, one hour is minimum.
+For best results I recommend marinating it overnight.

 - Make sure you flip the pork half thru the marinating process, to ensure that both sides are marinating evenly.

-- I like to roast the pork in the marinade, this way its even more juicier and flavorful.
+- I like to roast the pork in the marinade, because it makes the meat juicier.

-- After you take the pork loin out of the oven, cover it up with aluminum foil and let it rest for 10 minutes or so, this is a very important step, don’t cut it right away, if you do, all the juices will run out of it.
+- After you take the pork out of the oven, cover it up with aluminum foil and let it rest for 10 minutes.
+This will give extra moisture to the meat.

 More of a chicken person?
 Try this marinade on chicken breast or check out this delicious Mediterranean Chicken Recipe made in 1 pan and with the most delicious citrusy marinade.